nerdoc/js-plugins/README.md

 As in the above example `./lib/xedit-lang-plugin` specifies the javascript file which exports the factory function.
 Or a plain name without embedded `/` indicates `index.js` which exports the factory function.

-The file `./lib/xedit-lang-plugin.js` will exports a factory function:
+The file `./lib/xedit-lang-plugin.js` exports a factory function:

 ```javascript
 ...